Sygnum FIUSD Liquidity Fund (FIUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sygnum FIUSD Liquidity Fund Historical Price

-According to the latest data gathered on Sygnum FIUSD Liquidity Fund live price page, the current price of Sygnum FIUSD Liquidity Fund is 11,395.11USD.
-The circulating supply of Sygnum FIUSD Liquidity Fund(FIUSD) is 4.20K FIUSD , giving it a market capitalization of $47.81M.
+According to the latest data gathered on Sygnum FIUSD Liquidity Fund live price page, the current price of Sygnum FIUSD Liquidity Fund is 11,404.53USD.
+The circulating supply of Sygnum FIUSD Liquidity Fund(FIUSD) is 4.20K FIUSD , giving it a market capitalization of $47.85M.

 The Sygnum FIUSD Liquidity Fund Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FIUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.